 The Biochemistry Department guarantees a minimum yearly stipend of $20,000 for an M.Sc. student and $22,000 for a Ph.D. student.
 Stipends are paid from fellowships awarded to the student or from the supervisor’s research funding.
 McGill is committed to helping graduate students secure adequate funding for their research and studies.
-Some resources are available to offset differences in tuition_fees.
+Some resources are available to offset differences in tuition_assistance_table_2016-2017.pdf.
 Take the time to review Graduate & Postdoctoral Studies' information on general funding opportunities, for prospective students, current students, and postdoctoral fellows, in addition to the information provided below.

 There are two main types of merit-based fellowships and scholarships available to you:

 - External Awards - These are awarded by federal and provincial government agencies and some other private agencies that rely on McGill to recommend candidates.
 The application process is usually held one academic year in advance of receipt of the award.